Early College FAQs

 - Our EC classes take place after school and only WHS students are allowed to enroll in the EC classes taught on the WHS campus.

-- WHS assists students with HCC application process and registration.
+- WHS EC Coordinator/counselor(s) assist students with HCC application process and registration.

 - Early College classes are free of charge to the HS students, including books.

-- Running Start classes are taken on the UHH campus so students are in classes with college students and the classes may run during the high school day.
+- Running Start classes are taken on the UHH campus or Hawaii Community College, so students are in classes with college students and the classes may run during the high school day.

-- Students are expected to handle the application and registration process on their own.
+- Students should discuss their interest in RS with their HS counselor and are expected handle the application and registration process on their own.

 What does Dual Credit mean?

-Dual credit means students will receive high school credit AND college credit for courses taken through Early College.
-IS 101=1 HS Elective, HWST100=1 SS HS credit, ENG100=1 ENG HS credit, etc. The grades for EC classes WILL be factored in the high school GPA as well as the college GPA.
+Dual credit means students will receive high school credit AND college credits for courses taken through Early College.
+IS 101=1 HS Elective, ICS101=1 Elective HS credit, ENG100=1 ENG HS credit, etc. The grades for EC classes WILL be factored in the high school GPA as well as the college GPA.
 EC classes are college classes and will remain on college transcripts throughout college career.

 What is the schedule and time frame for the EC classes?

-Early college classes run either Monday & Wednesday from 2:00-3:15 or Tuesday & Thursday from 2:30-3:45.
+Early college classes run either Monday & Wednesday from 2:00-3:15 pm or Tuesday & Thursday from 2:30-3:45pm.
 Classes run on the HCC College calendar, not the HS calendar.
 Classes generally start later and end earlier each semester.
 Also, WHS Fall Break is not on the HCC calendar, so students may be required to attend classes during break.
 Beginning spring 2019, HCC is matching DOE spring break, so hopefully this will continue.
-Summer classes also run on the HCC calendar and are generally Mon-Thurs from 8:30-11:30.
+Summer classes also run on the HCC calendar and are generally Tuesday, Wednesday, and Thursday from 8:30-11:30 am (6 weeks).